keykata/dojo/README.md

 [Back to index](#index)

-## GNU series
+## GNU kata

 <details>
 <summary>
-Click the black triangle to see the GNU series
+Click the black triangle to see the GNU kata
 </summary>

 | Keybindings                                                                                                              | Description                                                                 |